-In the office, a typical grid of $9m \ge 9m$ has been adopted, where a 150mm thick floor structure will span between beams.
-In the lab spaces a tighter grid is adopted (typ. $9m \ge 5.5m$ ) to control footfall induced vibration.
+In the office areas, a framing grid has been developed using typically 9m bays, with a 140mm thick floor structure spanning between secondaries.
+In the lab spaces a tighter grid is adopted to control footfall induced vibration.
 In these spaces a thicker solid slab of 250mm is proposed to provide additional dynamic mass.